 In 2012, the leaders of Orange County and Orlando came together to form the initial Best Foot Forward Coalition.
 Together, they believed they could make the roads safer by focusing on one critical behavior: getting more drivers to yield and stop for people in marked crosswalks.
-Over the last 8 years, BFF has tracked significant improvements in driver yield rates at observed crosswalks.
+Over the last 8 years, Best Foot Forward has tracked significant improvements in driver yield rates at observed crosswalks.

 According to the U.S. Census Bureau, 62% of residents of the Greater Orlando Metro live in Orange County.
 Even more work here.
-That made Orange County and the City of Orlando the obvious starting point for BFF to make a big difference in pedestrian safety.
+That made Orange County and the City of Orlando the obvious starting point for Best Foot Forward to make a big difference in pedestrian safety.

 Below are the 2020 crosswalks chosen.
-Click on each crosswalk to see Google Street View.
+Click on each crosswalk on the Google Map below to see details.
+Click on each crosswalk in the grid below the map to see Google Street View.

 Best Foot Forward launched on May 30, 2012 at a standing-room-only press conference hosted by Orlando Health, timed to coincide with National Trauma Awareness Month.